Interesting & Educational Facts About Ponds & Lakes 2022

-If you have a pond, whether a small garden pond or a larger one, you know that they’re pretty fascinating little ecosystems both from a visual and biological standpoint.
+If you have a pond, whether a small garden pond or a larger one, you know that they’re pretty fascinating little ecosystems both from a visual and biological standpoint, with some pretty notable ecological benefits.
 Chances are, you probably know a great deal about ponds already, but perhaps you’ll come across something new in this list that’ll make you appreciate your unique pond even more.

 1) What Makes A Pond, A Pond?